pydesk/cloudirect/README.md

 ## Image Uploading :
 Here is an example with React .
 We will show how to upload an Image .
+#### Don't mind the highlighting .
+JSX highlighting is in beta .
+I think .
 ```jsx
 import React from 'react';
 import Cloud from 'cloudniary-direct';